dgray001/gray_online/README.md

 ## Current Version

-v0.5p: Can select single unit
+v0.5q: Can select zones in left panel

 ## Dev Use